 Use unleaded gasoline containing MA-XIMUM 10% ethanol.
+The gasoline must have the following minimum octane requirements:

 Use premium unleaded gasoline with an AKI (R+M)/2 octane rating of 91, or an RON octane rating of 95.

 NOTICE Never experiment with other fuels.
 Engine or fuel system damages may occur with the use of an inadequate fuel.